 A lot of religions and cultures detail what is to happen before someone dies.
 This is helpful and provides some comfort during a tough time.
-Grief rituals also guide mourners about what is to be done at funerals or memorial services.
 Some faiths or belief systems even outline duties during the mourning period.
 But what about grief rituals between death and the funeral?
-After a recent death in the family, I searched for some ideas that made sense for my husband, sons and I. There weren’t many options, especially for families that aren’t religious or observant.
-As a result, I borrowed, adapted and made some up for my family to observe during this sad time.
+After a recent death in the family, I searched for some ideas that made sense for my husband, sons, and me.
+There weren’t many options, especially for families that aren’t religious or observant.
+As a result, I borrowed, adapted, and made some up for my family to observe during this sad time.

 This is a simple gesture, immediately after someone dies.
 Many faith traditions believe that opening a window allows the person’s soul to leave the room.
 I think we all recognize on some level that souls, if they do exist, probably don’t need us to facilitate movement.
 But it feels poignant to recognize something sacred has just occurred.
 Opening the window, even a crack, is a real, physical action that also tells our subconscious to begin the process of letting go.

 If you’re going to hold a celebration of life, a funeral, or a memorial service – now is the time to bring those plans to fruition.
 Hopefully, a caring and competent funeral director will handle the basics.
 If a recently departed loved one had pre-need arrangements somewhere, all the better.
 But begin to think about what you and other family members need to arrange.
 This might include deciding who will be the ones to speak and in what order.
 You’ll also decide what music to play either before or after the service.
 This is also the time to plan any post-funeral meal.

 3. Indulge in favorite foods or drinks